criography/auto-semver-and-tagging/README.md

 1. Execute `npm run tag`

 #### Script steps:
-1. Fetch origin master, to ensure latest `package.json`
+1. Fetch origin master, to ensure latest refs, and prune the tags
 1. Extract the highest remote tag number and remote master's semver
 1. Compare these 2 and:
     1. if `tag` > `semver`, throw an error (tag should not be ahead of semver) and exit